netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/attribution.md

 ### STRAITBIZARRE

-Referred to in the Snowden document [Moving Data Through Disconnected Networks][6] is an implant named STRAITBIZARRE:
+Referred to in the Snowden document *Moving Data Through Disconnected Networks* [^6] is an implant named STRAITBIZARRE:

 ![Mention of STRAITBIZARRE in "Moving Data Through Disconnected Networks"](../straitbizarre.png)